kwohlfahrt/computer-notes/src/lab/personal_computers/osx.rst

 Network Files
 -------------

-Networked files are shared over Samba.
+Networked files are shared over `Samba`_.
 For access to shares other than ``public``, you must first set up `Kerberos`_.
 They can be accessed with the following steps: